Xavier8264/uuplastination-public/README.md

 # UU Plastination Monitoring System

-A student engineering research project focused on automating plastination monitoring through computer vision and precision control systems.
+A student engineering research project focused on plastination monitoring through computer vision and precision control systems.

 ## Project Overview

-This is a modern React web application that showcases an automated plastination monitoring system.
-The system uses a Raspberry Pi 5, camera-based bubble detection, and motorized valve control to automate the traditionally manual process of monitoring acetone dehydration during plastination.
+This is a modern React web application that showcases a plastination monitoring system.
+The system uses a Raspberry Pi 5, camera-based bubble detection, and motorized valve control to streamline the traditionally manual process of monitoring acetone dehydration during plastination.

 ## Technologies